tlaronde/BeSiDe/README.md

 donc around NetBSD.
 It is WIP.

-**For the bulk of the work, it is synchronized with the NetBSD git src master (so the "contributors" on the left of the page are not "contributors" of this fork, but authors of modifications reflected in this tree every time I merge the NetBSD src tree in this fork).**
+**For the bulk of the work, it is synchronized with the NetBSD git src master (so the "contributors" on the right of the page are not "contributors" of this fork, but authors of modifications reflected in this tree every time I merge the NetBSD src tree in this fork).**